-4.2.1 Parameter sensitivity for Rn{daily}
+4.2.1 Parameter sensitivity for $\overline{Rn{daily}}$

-Main effects and total effects ranged from 0 to 50.1% and 0 to 63.6%, respectively, for normal PDFs (Table 3, Fig. 2) and for the case of uniform PDFs assumption from 0 to 48.1 % and 0 to 65.7 % (Table 4), respectively.
-Under normal PDFs the inputs with the largest percentage variance contribution were the aspect (50.1%), slope (20.3%) and Fr (7.2%), whereas LAI (2.1%) and surface moisture availability Mo (3.6%) were also important.
-As Table 3 shows, these parameters also contributed significantly to the total effects, although vegetation height also contributed here (1.2%).
-Clearly, changing the PDF to uniform did not alter the nature or the ranking of the most important model inputs (Table 4, Fig. 2).
-Yet, noticeable is that for this PDFs assumption, surface roughness input became more important, contributing 1.1 % to the total effects.
-In summary, the model input parameters with the highest total effects (i.e. those to which Rn{daily} is most sensitive) were aspect, slope, Fr, LAI, Surface Moisture Availability (Mo), vegetation height and surface roughness.
-Nine significant (> 0.1 %) first order interactions were found for this parameter assuming a normal PDFs and assuming a uniform PDF.
-Assuming uniform PDFs, the most significant first order interactions were between slope and aspect (13.4%) and between Fr and LAI (0.6%).
-For normal PDFs the interaction between slope and aspect was, by far the most important (10.20%).
-Interactions between aspect and Fr (0.4%), Fr and LAI (0.3%) and aspect and Mo (0.3%) were also significant.
+Main effects and total effects from 0 to 50.1% and 0 to 63.6%, respectively, for normal PDFs (Table 4, Fig. 3) and from 0 to 48.1 % and 0 to 65.7 % (Table 5), respectively, in the case of uniform PDF assumption.
+Under normal PDF assumption, the inputs with the largest percentage variance contribution were aspect (50.1%), slope (20.3%) and Fr (7.2 %), and LAI (2.1 %) and Mo (3.6 %) were also relevant.
+As Table 4 shows, these parameters also contributed significantly to the total effects, although vegetation height also contributed here (1.2%).
+Clearly, changing the PDFs to uniform did not significantly alter the nature or the ranking of the most important model inputs (Table 5, Fig. 3).
+Yet, it is noticeable that for this PDF assumption, surface roughness input became more important, contributing 1.1% to the total effects.
+In summary, the model input parameters with the highest total effects (i.e. those to which Rndaily is most sensitive) were aspect, slope, Fr, LAI, Mo, vegetation height and surface roughness.
+Only nine significant (> 0.1 %) first-order interactions were found for this parameter assuming a normal PDF and assuming a uniform PDF for the model inputs.
+Assuming a uniform PDF, the most significant first-order interactions were between slope and aspect (13.4 %) and between Fr and LAI (0.6%).
+For normal PDFs the interaction between slope and aspect was by far the most important (10.20%).
+Interactions between aspect and Fr (0.4%), Fr and LAI (0.3%) and aspect and Mo (0.3 %) were also significant.

-4.2.2 Parameter sensitivity for H{daily}
+4.2.2 Parameter sensitivity for $\overline{H{\text{daily}}}$